List of Utensils, Cooking Tools, and Items for the Indian Kitchen (and beyond)

 Masher

-~ more popular as potato masher, but actually is great to mash many things…like boiled vegetables for pav bhaji, vegetable stuffing for a paratha, to mash eggplant for baingan bharta, etc
+~ more popularly called as potato masher, but actually is great to mash many things…like boiled vegetables for pav bhaji, vegetable stuffing for a paratha, to mash eggplant for baingan bharta, etc

 Mortar and pestle [Hindi: hamam dasta]